 - “Backoffice”

-- Backend type traffic (from backoffice web app)
+- Backend type traffic (from the backoffice web app)

 - Medium amount of concurrent requests = medium amount of CPU